smitelli/cosmodoc/src/content/topics/menu-functions/index.md

 Some keys do not have corresponding characters in the [game font]({{< relref "databases/font" >}}), and their key names will display as blanks in this menu.
 The keys still operate correctly.

-{{< note >}}The game does not check or enforce that each command is bound to a unique key.
-It is possible (and oftentimes fun) to map multiple actions to the same key, which will all occur simultaneously whenever that key is pressed.{{< /note >}}
+{{% note %}}The game does not check or enforce that each command is bound to a unique key.
+It is possible (and oftentimes fun) to map multiple actions to the same key, which will all occur simultaneously whenever that key is pressed.{{% /note %}}

 ```c
 void ShowKeyboardConfiguration(void)